 - Your only source of income comes from unemployment, welfare or Social Security benefits.

 Once the IRS has determined that you qualify for Currently Not Collectible status, they will be unable to garnish your wages and levy your bank accounts.
 This system gives you a respite from tax collection while you are getting back on your feet financially, yet the amount you owe in taxes will not go away or decrease.
 You will still owe all past-due taxes, and they may continue to accumulate penalties and high interest rates.
+You’ll need to address this risk with strategic solutions to meet your requirements.

 Find Out Whether You Qualify for Currently Not Collectible Status